How to establish a good reward system for kids

 In terms of rewards, try not to use monetary rewards as they may be hard to sustain especially if you’re on a tight budget.

-Summary of Tips to create an effective reward system
+Summary of Tips to create an effective reward system for kids

 - Set realistic goals